AvatarQuest/AVA-ros/README.md

 # AVA-ros
-ROS Melodic code for team AvatarQuest's semifinal
+ROS Melodic code for team AvatarQuest's semifinal in the ANA Avatar XPRIZE Competition